2025 - A year In Graphs

 Reflections

-You may have noticed that the data tapered off sometime in September.
-I had gotten the flu, then the stomach flu, headed for Everest Base Camp right after, got caught in a snowstorm disaster, then came back right to another round of mysterious illness that I attribute to general exhaustion and also the unfavourable conditions I faced in my hike while still not fully recovered.
-Although I really wanted to see this through to the end, especially since I was so close, the month-long torment on my mind and body was a little too much for me to handle.
+I stopped recording sometime in September.
+I got the flu, then stomach flu, headed for Everest Base Camp right after, got caught in a snowstorm, then came back to another round of illness that I attribute to exhaustion.
+Although I really wanted to see this through to the end, especially since I was already 3/4 done, the month-long torment on my mind and body was a little too much for me to handle.
 It was getting pretty exhausting filling up the form every day as well, and I just couldn't bring myself to sit down for a full day to backfill all the entries I couldn't enter for the past 4 weeks.
 But this was fun while it lasted :) I do remember having a ton of fun in December, what with the company parties, holiday mood at work, and planning a random trip to JB spurred by my boredness (that somehow went out of control...) so the averages probably would have shot up if I had seen this through to the end.

-I particularly enjoyed looking through my word cloud, and the curation of words tickles me and brings me back to joyful moments of the year.
-Its also nice to see the names of my friends (actually mostly colleagues) appear and how big they are relative to others.
+I particularly enjoyed looking through my word cloud, and the curation of words tickles me and brings me back to both the joyful and frustrating moments I experienced last year.
+Its also nice to see the names of my friends (actually mostly colleagues) appear and how they appear relative to others.

-My day rating for the entire year came out to be a 6.337.
+My day rating for the entire year came out to be a 6.4.
 Not sure what to make of this number, but the numbers that interested me most were the ones where I rated my day a 0 or 10.
-There was surprisingly a handful of extremes and I am heartened to see that there were significantly more perfect days than crap days.
+There was a surprising handful of extremes and I am heartened to see that there were significantly more 'perfect' days than crappy ones.
 When I created this I did not expect to see any perfect days at all.
-I went through the entries for those days and felt like I was transported back in time - I remember how I felt clear as day and I am thankful to have these records.
+I went through the entries for those days and felt like I was transported back in time - I am thankful to have these records to remember them by!
 I think there were some days in December that I would have also rated as a 10.
-Perhaps I should start recording down every perfect day I can remember as a reminder that things always get better.
+Perhaps I should start recording down every 'perfect' day I experience as a reminder that things always get better.